-Figure 85: Arrange raster and vector layers for QGIS project file 🕹
+Figure 10.25.: Arrange raster and vector layers for QGIS project file 🗘

 In this example, we demonstrate the four steps required to create a simple project file which can be used to create the MapServer map file.
-We use raster and vector files from the QGIS sample dataset 3.2.
+We use raster and vector files from the QGIS sample dataset 1.4.

-1. Add the raster layer landcover.tif clicking on the

-- 2. Add the vector Shapefiles lakes.shp, majrivers.shp and airports.shp from the QGIS sample dataset clicking on the Add Vector Layer icon. - 3.
+- 1. Add the raster layer landcover.tif clicking on the Add Raster Layer icon. - 2.
+Add the vector Shapefiles lakes.shp, majrivers.shp and airports.shp from the QGIS sample dataset clicking on the Add Vector Layer icon. - 3.
 Change the colors and symbolize the data as you like (For example see Figure ??) - 4.
 Save a new project named mapserverproject.qgs using File > Save Project

-12.11.2.
+10.11.2.
 Creating the Map File

 The tool msexport to export a QGIS project file to a MapServer map file is installed in your QGIS binary directory and can be used independently of QGIS.
-To use it from within QGIS, you need to enable the MapServer Export Plugin first using the Plugin Manager (see Section 11.1.1).
+To use it from within QGIS, you need to enable the MapServer Export Plugin first using the Plugin Manager (see Section 9.1.1).